alttch/eva3/xc/drivers/phi/phi_devel.rst

         # don't forget to unsubscribe when PHI is unloaded
         lora.unsubscribe(__name__, self.lora_handler)

-    def lora_handler(self, pk, data, text, address):
+    def lora_handler(self, pk, payload, address):
         """
         The handler gets all LoRa packet, sent to UC

         Args:
             pk: full packet payload (dict, decoded from JSON)
-            data: payload "data" field in binary format
-            text: payload "data" field in text format (if conversion to text is possible)
+            payload: RF packet payload
-            address: IP address the packet is from
+            address: IP address of the gateway the packet is from
         """
         self.log_debug('got data: {} from {}'.format(data, address))
         # process the data